John Eaton (politician): Indian affairs

 In the summer of 1830, following the passage of the Indian Removal Act, allowing for the transportation of the "Five Civilized Tribes" from their homes in the South to lands being given to them in Indian Territory (modern-day Oklahoma), Jackson, Eaton, and General John Coffee negotiated with the Chickasaw, who quickly agreed to move west by agreeing to the Treaty of Franklin in August.
 Jackson put Eaton and Coffee in charge of negotiating with the Choctaw.
-Lacking Jackson's skills at negotiation, they frequently bribed the chiefs in order to gain their submission.
+They frequently bribed the chiefs in order to gain their submission.
 Their tactics typically worked, and the chiefs signed the Treaty of Dancing Rabbit Creek, agreeing to move west.
 The removal of the Choctaw took place in the winter of 1831 and 1832, and was wrought with misery and suffering.

 Other activities

 As Secretary of War, Eaton supported compensation upon discharge for soldiers who had served honorably.
 He made the Topographical Engineers a separate bureau within the War Department.